Cosmic Crisp

 Tie any branches longer than 10 inches so the tip is lower than horizontal.

-When the leader (the top branch that grows up) starts to grow bend it at a 45 degree angle.
+When the leader (the top branch that grows up) starts to grow, bend it at a 45 degree angle.
 You can tie it to a lower branch or to the stake to bend the top down.

-After the tree has reached the desired height, each year cut one or two branches in the upper part of the tree back to within a few inches from the truck with an angled cut that faces upward (sometimes referred to as a dutch cut) to encourage new, weak growth.
+After the tree has reached the desired height, each year cut one or two branches in the upper part of the tree back to within a few inches from the trunk with an angled cut that faces upward (sometimes referred to as a dutch cut) to encourage new, weak growth.
 Controlling the vigor of the upper part of the tree is critical.

-Principles of training apple and pear trees.
+Principles of Slender Spindle training apple and pear trees.

 Don’t cut one year old wood.
 It’s the shiny wood at the end and it can be short or long.
 If you cut it it will grow a lot more branches but if you leave it it will form fruiting spurs.
-If you have to cut one year wood on a branch cut it all off go into the two year old wood or just cut it all off to the branch it grew from.
+If you have to cut one year wood on a branch, cut it all off go into the two year old wood.
+Or just cut it all off to the branch it grew from.

 Angle of the branch.
 If a branch is weak you want to bring the tip up higher to make it grow faster.
 If a branch is too strong you want to pull it down so it is more horizontal to slow it down.
 The more upright the branch is the more vigorous it will be.